 Soft, moist, and chocolatey.
-This sourdough chocolate banana bread has double chocolate flavors and makes great use of your discard starter.
+This sourdough chocolate banana bread has double chocolate flavors and is a great use for your discard starter.

-This chocolate version has double chocolate notes, with both cocoa powder and chocolate chips.
+This sourdough version of double chocolate banana bread has double chocolate notes, with cocoa powder and chocolate chips.

 The discard starter

 The sourdough starter used in this sourdough banana bread can have been recently fed and is thick and bubbly or a sourdough starter discard that hasn't been recently fed.
 It's used in this sourdough banana bread with chocolate chips too.

 The best results are with a discard starter that is acidic as this gives a more tender banana bread.
 An acidic starter will likely be runny.
 It will have peaked and collapsed a while ago so it won't be fluffy or airy.